MovingAverage/GorgeWebMapping/README.md

 ===============

 Mission:
 To Create a ready to use webmap using Openlayers and GeoExt.
-Open for anyone to use and easily customize using a config file.
+Open for anyone to use and easily customize using config files.

+Features:
+Themable - the ability for people to easily create themes

 Current version 0.0.1
 Help wanted